hopchouinard/Claraforge/philosophies/PHIL-Idle-Time-Is-Idea-Time.md

 And please—if you’re ideating on the road, use Bluetooth or hands-free!
 You still need to arrive in one piece for those brilliant ideas to be worth anything.
 Safety first, genius second.

-In the Claraverse, there’s no such thing as wasted time—only unused potential.
+In the Claraforge, there’s no such thing as wasted time—only unused potential.

 ---